-Procurement Policy - All purchases will be made in accordance with the municipality's Procurement Policy.

-Council Grants - The program exists to recognize the value of these groups to the well-being and growth of the community and in helping the municipality retain a strong community focus.
-Grant applications for funding up to \$5,000 are accepted from community organizations annually.

-Delaware Hydro Fund - To provide procedures for approving expenditures, maintaining, reporting and auditing the Delaware Hydro Utility Proceeds Reserve Fund.
-Grant applications for funding up to 50% of the interest earned in the preceding year are accepted from community organizations located in Delaware annually.
+- Procurement Policy All purchases will be made in accordance with the municipality's Procurement Policy. - Council Grants The program exists to recognize the value of these groups to the well-being and growth of the community and in helping the municipality retain a strong community focus.
+Grant applications for funding up to \$5,000 are accepted from community organizations annually. - Delaware Hydro Fund To provide procedures for approving expenditures, maintaining, reporting and auditing the Delaware Hydro Utility Proceeds Reserve Fund.
+Grant applications for funding up to 50% of the interest earned in the preceding year are accepted from community organizations located in Delaware annually. - Development Charge Exemption Policy The purpose of the policy is to ensure that a provision is made to offset the loss of DC revenue resulting from exemptions and other such concessions.